suhanii-1910/LeadPilot-AI/README.md

 An AI-powered Lead Qualification Platform that automatically extracts, analyzes, scores, and prioritizes customer leads using Google Gemini AI.

-Instead of manually reading inquiry emails or contact form submissions, LeadPilot AI converts unstructured customer messages into structured lead data, assigns an AI score, categorizes leads (HOT, WARM, or COLD), stores them across multiple databases, and instantly notifies sales teams about high-value opportunities.
+LeadPilot AI transforms unstructured customer inquiries into structured lead data, intelligently scores each lead, classifies it as **HOT**, **WARM**, or **COLD**, stores the data across multiple platforms, and instantly notifies the sales team about high-priority opportunities.

 ---